 The plover is a small shorebird similar to a sparrow that settles and feeds along the coastal shores of North America.
 It has a unique black line across the front of the chest across the forehead from one eye to the next.
 Also, the color of the legs is a combination of yellow, orange, and red.

-Titan University offers mandatory environmental compliance courses for a federal government construction project.
+eCertify offers mandatory environmental compliance courses for a federal government construction project.
 The Piping Plover Monitor for Beach Construction is an online course developed to prevent the potential risks to the natural habitat of Piping Plover.

-All types of government construction contracts and USACE (US Army Corps of Engineers) includes an Environmental Manager who oversees all the environmental aspects of a particular construction.
+All types of government construction contracts and USACE (US Army Corps of Engineers) include an Environmental Manager who oversees all the environmental aspects of a particular construction.
 There are certain modules or lessons that individual needs to study in the Piping Plover Monitoring course, such as

 - The living and eating habitats